uncefact/spec-untp/website/docs/specification/VerifiableCredentials.md

 To support uptake across supply supply chain actors with varying levels of technical maturity, human rendering of digital credentials is essential.
 A conformant implementation

-* MUST implement the [VC HTML Rendering Method](https://w3c-ccg.github.io/vc-render-method/) using a hash-linked external rendering template.
+* MAY implement the [VC HTML Rendering Method](https://w3c-ccg.github.io/vc-render-method/) using a hash-linked external rendering template.
 * MAY implement other rendering methods (eg SVG or PDF)

 > Note that there is a pending update to the [rendering specification](https://w3c-ccg.github.io/vc-render-method/) to support HTMl rendering and hash-links.